Save Money with Bulk Mail!

 - To get the lowest postage and production costs, you must provide your address data to Mail Services.
 Please do not print your own labels or label your own mailing; you will incur extra charges or your mailing may not qualify for Non-Profit Standard Mail Rates.

-- Ensure that you can send us your address data in comma or tab delimited ASCII (plain text) format.
-There may be additional charges if you use another format.
+- Ensure that you can send us your address data in an Excel spreadsheet or comma separated values (csv) format.
+There may be additional charges and/or processing delays if you use another format.

 - Structure your address data so that each address element is in a separate field: addressee, firm name, delivery address, city, state, zip (5 or 9-digit).